 CONTENT AND STRUCTURE

-Applied Economics and Finance is a two-year master’s programme that is divided into 4 semesters.
-The fall semester runs from September to December, and the spring semester from February to June.
-There are eight mandatory courses during the first year, and elective courses followed by a Master’s thesis in the second year.
-The concentration will to some extent also give access to take progressive electives, enableling you to go even further into specific areas.
+International Marketing and Management is a two-year master’s programme that is divided into 4 semesters.
+The fall semester runs from September through November with exams in December and January; and the spring semester from February through April with exams in May and June.
+There are eight mandatory courses in the first year, and elective courses followed by a Master’s thesis in the second.

 You can also use part of your third semester to obtain a minor in one of the specialised minor programmes.